Introducing SEVEN New Organic SuperGreens Blends Shop Now

 Beta-hydroxybutyrate is the most active type of ketone body, so that is the ketone that most exogenous ketone supplements aim to increase.

 Products may also contain other ingredients that support ketosis, such as bone broth, caffeine, coffee or coffee extract, apple cider vinegar, spices, collagen, probiotics and/or adaptogen herbs like ashwagandha.
-One example is Ancient Nutriton’s Keto FIRE formula, which features exogenous ketones, MCTs and adaptogens to boost energy levels and support a healthy metabolism.
+One example is Ancient Nutriton’s Keto FIRE formula, which features exogenous ketones, MCTs and adaptogens to boost energy levels and support a healthy metabolism and help as a metabolism booster.

 Because powdered ketone supplements don’t tend to have the best taste, other ingredients like cocoa, vanilla extract or stevia may be used to enhance the flavor.